Milan-Brzon/AJ_OL/SB_Audio_Scripts.md

 <audio src="./assets/EF1_4ed_SB__11_19.mp3"></audio>

-A | Excuse me.
+A:  Excuse me.
 Is there a bank near here?
-B | Yes, there’s one on the corner of King Street and East Road.
+B:  Yes, there’s one on the corner of King Street and East Road.
-A | Thank you.
+A:  Thank you.